 Another problem with these sophisticated, human-looking ATO attacks is the scale.
 Some banks have been struck with attacks ten times larger than they had previously experienced.
 As a result, 18 of the top 40 U.S. banks the Aite Group surveyed were in the process of deploying “transformative initiatives” to supplement current digital fraud controls.
 They reported that 26% of the group were implementing behavioral biometric solutions.

 We can’t forget the traumatic effects fraud has on the public.
 Many consumers consider transactional credit fraud as a regular risk, holding merchants responsible.
 They are much less forgiving when their bank accounts are breached.
 Smaller banks may take up to six weeks to solve account-level fraud, often costing them a valuable customer relationship and overall damage to their brand.

 How to protect your FI from evolving ATO

 Just as a password was mandatory some decades ago, today, behavioral tools are a requirement to protect accounts from the highly-evolved account takeover attacks we’ve covered in this article.

-These tools don’t replace device-based or bot-detection tools; in fact, they can complement them by sharing information with each other to make each tool more effective.
-The latest ATO trends discussed in this article and the report share one common weakness: they are still machines behaving like machines.
+These tools don’t replace device-based or bot-detection tools; in fact, they can complement them by sharing information across to make each tool more effective.
+In the end, ATO attacks also share common weaknesses: they are still machines behaving like machines.
 Behavioral tools are trained to find anomalies when what seems to be a human is not quite so.